Consider Setting Up an Asset Protection Trust in Massachusetts and Pennsylvania

 Nobody wants to think about their own mortality, but any experienced estate planning attorney can attest to the importance of putting your affairs in order ahead of time.
 Probate laws are complex, wills can be contested, and fraudulent creditors may file claims against your estate.
-One of the ways in which you can protect your asset and make sure that the intended beneficiaries will enjoy them in the future is by setting up an asset protection trust.
+One of the ways in which you can protect your asset and make sure that the intended beneficiaries will enjoy them in the future is by setting up an asset protection trust or a lifetime trust.

 How Does a Lifetime Trust Work?